Finitary coding and Gaussian concentration for random fields: Introduction

+We first note that Gaussian concentration has nontrivial structural consequences: for shift-invariant finite-valued random fields, it implies Bernoullicity.
+While not one of our main results, this observation appears to be new.

+We then establish general conditions under which Gaussian concentration is preserved under finitary codings.
+Our main results show that if a random field taking values in a standard Borel space is obtained as a finitary coding of an i.i.d.\ field, then Gaussian concentration holds whenever the associated coding volume has finite second moment.
+We further show that, under an additional structural assumption satisfied in particular by coupling-from-the-past constructions, this condition can be relaxed to finiteness of the first moment.

+Finally, we apply these results to a broad class of models, including probabilistic cellular automata, Gibbs measures, and chains with unbounded memory.
+This yields concentration results beyond classical regimes such as Dobrushin uniqueness.

+The proof of our main result relies on a concentration inequality originally due to Talagrand and subsequently sharpened by Marton via a conditional transportation inequality, which controls fluctuations in terms of expected squared influences.
+Classical bounded-differences inequalities are not suited to our setting, as the influence of a given input variable is random and configuration-dependent.
+Marton's inequality allows us to express these influences in terms of overlaps of random coding windows, leading naturally to a second-moment condition on the coding volume.
+Under an additional structural assumption, satisfied in particular by coupling-from-the-past constructions, this condition can be weakened to a first-moment bound.
+We also address the sharpness of these conditions.

+Our abstract results apply in particular to finitary codings constructed via probabilistic cellular automata and coupling-from-the-past algorithms.
+Combined with existing constructions \cite{vanderberg/steif/1999,spinkaEJP,spinka-AoP,spinka-harel}, this yields Gaussian concentration for a wide range of Gibbs measures and related models.

-At a conceptual level, the emerging picture is simple: in uniqueness regimes, both finitary codings of i.i.d.\ fields and Gaussian concentration hold, whereas in coexistence regimes, neither does.
-Beyond providing a unifying framework for Gaussian concentration in Gibbs random fields and establishing a conceptually natural bridge between finitary codings and Gaussian concentration, our approach improves upon existing results in terms of the range of parameters for which Gaussian concentration holds (as compared, for instance, with Dobrushin's uniqueness regime), and yields genuinely new results that seems inaccessible to previous methods.
+At a conceptual level, our results support the following picture: in uniqueness regimes, both finitary codings of i.i.d.\ fields and Gaussian concentration hold, whereas in coexistence regimes, neither does.
+In all examples we consider in dimension $d \ge 2$, the coding radius has exponential or stretched-exponential tails, so that the required moment conditions are easily satisfied.

-In all the examples in dimension $d \ge 2$ that we consider, the assumptions of our main theorems (finite first or second moment of the coding volume) are satisfied with substantial room to spare.
-Indeed, in these settings the coding radius typically exhibits exponential or stretched-exponential tails.
-It is therefore reasonable to expect that our abstract theorems will also apply to other lattice models for which the coding radius exhibits only polynomial tails, provided the corresponding moment conditions are satisfied.

-We also treat one-dimensional stochastic processes, such as stochastic chains with unbounded memory.
-In particular, even in the classical setting of irreducible and aperiodic countable-state Markov chains, our results shed new light on Gaussian concentration, by providing several equivalent characterizations, including geometric ergodicity, exponential return-time tails, and being the finitary coding of an i.i.d. process.
+We also treat one-dimensional processes, including chains with unbounded memory.
+In particular, for irreducible and aperiodic countable-state Markov chains, our results yield several equivalent characterizations of Gaussian concentration, including geometric ergodicity, exponential return-time tails, and the existence of a finitary coding of an i.i.d.\ process.